Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Misc/Brass Legionnaire.md

 **Command Codes**: A [[Brass Legionnaire]] automatically obeys orders from someone who knows its original unit’s command codes — elaborate, obscure Old Realm passphrases.
 Without codes, social influence and command actions suffer a −5 penalty.
 Any influence that directly contradicts orders issued via command codes is unacceptable to a [[Brass Legionnaire]].
 **Glamour Resistance**: Brass Legionnaires are immune to Fair Folk powers that target [[Resolve]] or have the Psyche keyword.
 **Languages**: Typical Brass Legionnaires know Old Realm and two or three other languages.
 For newly reactivated legionnaires, these are often dead languages predating the Contagion.
-**Mechanical Mind**: Social influence cannot affect a Brass Legionnaire’s Major and Defining Intimacies, nor can it raise new Intimacies to Major or Defining.
+**Mechanical Mind**: Social influence cannot affect a Brass Legionnaire’s Major and Defining [[Intimacy|Intimacies]], nor can it raise new Intimacies to Major or Defining.
 **Wyld Resistance**: Brass Legionnaires resist Wyld taint as per [[Chaos-[[Resistance]] Preparation]] (Exalted, p.
 295).

 ## Maintenance and [[Repair]]